manojgajare123/Online-Shopping-Application/README.md

 # REST API for Online Shopping Application
-A individual project, built in 15 days by me
+It's individual project, built in 15 days by me

 # About
 * This application is used by ABC Company admin and their Customer for online shopping